rosflight/rosflight_firmware/docs/developer-guide/code-architecture.md

 While no other data flow lines are shown on the diagram, all of the other modules interact with the parameter server.

 ### Memory Manager
 The memory manager interfaces with the board support layer to read from and write to non-volatile memory.
 This memory is used by the parameter server and the config manager.
+At the time of this writing, there is almost no logic in the memory manager.
+Logic such as checksums are handled by the parameter server and config manager.

 ### Comm Manager
 This module handles all serial communication between the flight controller and companion computer.